 Are you speaking with the direct hiring manager?
 An HR recruiter?
 A potential colleague?
 While you may not know this before the call, it’s good to be prepared for different kinds of questions depending on who is on the other end of the phone or screen.
 For example, a direct hiring manager may want more specific details about accomplishments while a colleague may be more interested in how the person works with team members.
 Make sure you think about these multiple perspectives regardless of who you speak with as they may come up in any case.

-Prepare your feedback and write them down
+Prepare your feedback and write it down

 - Your relationship with the candidate

 Did they report directly to you?
 Were they a team member who collaborated on an important project?
 A mentor from another department?
 Establish your connection to them, in what capacity you worked with them and for how long.

 - The candidates’ relevant responsibilities and your experience with them

 Specifically, make sure you cover the experiences that are most relevant to this potential new job.
 Give only the strongest examples of skills and accomplishments that make them the right fit for this new role.
 Additionally, express how they stood out from the rest of the employees—what was noteworthy about their work and skills?
 How did they work with you and team members?